 It’s important not to forget, however, that running a bot is an iterative process of continuous improvement, whether it’s via human intervention or machine learning.
 Don’t assume you can fire and forget about launching a bot; plan for incremental improvements.

 Prepare your organization for disruption

 Automation can be scary, and people can get anxious if they feel like their job security is threatened.

 A famous study from a few years ago on the effects of automation on the workforce shows why employees have reason to be nervous: according to the study, after looking at 702 different occupations in the US, researchers found 47% of workers were at a high risk of having their work taken over by automation.

 The reality is probably less dire as it may take a while before AI and machine learning advance to the point where human jobs may be at risk.

-That doesn’t mean you shouldn’t be proactive about how you communicate any incoming automation to your staff.
+That doesn’t mean you shouldn’t be proactive about communicating any incoming automation to your staff.
 An anxious staff is less productive, and people want to know what’s going on.

-Make sure your organization understands the scope of what chatbots are meant to do, and whenever possible make assurances that you’re not replacing staff with technology.
+Ensure your organization understands the scope of what chatbots are meant to do, and whenever possible, make assurances that you’re not replacing staff with technology.
 Gather feedback from your staff and, if feasible, involve them in the creation process.

 You should also invest in training.
-The department that best matches your bot’s capabilities should probably own it so they can use their knowledge and understanding to improve the bot’s design and responses.
+The department that best matches your bot’s capabilities should probably own it to use their knowledge and understanding to improve the bot’s design and responses.

-For example, a chatbot designed to triage customer support requests should be able to transfer someone to a real person when the issue cannot be covered purely by the bot itself.
+For example, a chatbot designed to triage customer support requests should transfer someone to a real person when the issue cannot be covered purely by the bot itself.